nathan-fiscaletti/galago/tutorials/apps.md

 ### Custom Serializer

 You can apply a Custom [`Serializer`](https://godoc.org/github.com/nathan-fiscaletti/galago#Serializer) to your Application using the [`Serializer`](https://godoc.org/github.com/nathan-fiscaletti/galago#App.Serializer) property of your Application.
 This will force all requests that are sent to your application to be parsable by the provided Serializer and format all Responses using the same Serializer.
-By default, Galago uses JSON for it's serialization and de-serialization.
+By default, GalaGo uses JSON for it's serialization and de-serialization.

 See [Managing Serialization & Deserialization](./serialization.md) for more information on Serializers.